Channel Partner Migration Services

 GitLab Partners who are successful at performing customer-facing migrations often take this example path in client engagement:

-1. Scope/size of the migration: How many users?
+- Scope/size of the migration: How many users?
 How many code repositories?
 Will the group structure remain intact, or is the migration an opportunity to ‘clean up unused projects’ within GitLab?
-Consider running GitLab Evalulate, an open source a script that can be run to gather information about all projects of a GitLab Instance and/or Group (including sub-groups).
+Consider running GitLab Evaluate, an open source a script that can be run to gather information about all projects of a GitLab Instance and/or Group (including subgroups).
+Also consider running Project storage report to create a CSV report for project storage usage.
+Reports for a single group as well as all projects on a self-managed instance are supported.

 The Migration Readiness Checklist, provided by GitLab Professional Services, provides a helpful example for you to use.
 It includes technical asks for Access, Communication, User migration planning, Migration Preparation, Wave Planning, Post Migration Checks, Post Migration Considerations, and Getting the most out of your investment.
 This document assumes the usage of Congregate, an open-source command line interface (CLI) migration tool from GitLab.
 Congregate is the preferred method used by GitLab Professional Services.